Whether they're fried, boiled, baked, or scrambled, Spanish egg dishes dominate restaurant menus and traditional recipes throughout the country.

 What?
 No eggs for breakfast?

-It's true, in Spain, eggs are hardly ever going to be the first thing you eat in the morning.
+It's true—in Spain, eggs are hardly ever going to be the first thing you eat in the morning.
 Instead, you'll dig into a toast with tomato, churros, or perhaps a pastry.
-The exception is the Spanish tortilla, which in some regions of Spain is an acceptable breakfast choice.
+The exception is a slice of Spanish omelet (pincho de tortilla), which in some regions of Spain is an acceptable breakfast choice.

-Just because eggs don't usually grace the breakfast table doesn't mean that they're not popular—on the contrary!
+But just because eggs don't usually grace the breakfast table doesn't mean that they're not popular—on the contrary!
+You can eat eggs at just about any of the many other Spanish mealtimes throughout the day.
 Eggs make the perfect mid-morning snack, lunch, merienda, or dinner.